darfink/chakracore-rs/README.md

 extern crate chakracore as js;
 ```

-This library, by itself is simple and easily installed, but its
+This library, by itself, is simple and easily installed, but its
 `chakracore-sys` dependency is *not*.
 To ensure a successful build, please view
 the `chakracore-sys` [build
 instructions](https://github.com/darfink/chakracore-rs/tree/master/chakracore-sys#requirements).